 Can I use my debit card to pay my bill?

-You can use any debit card with a MasterCard logo to pay you bill.
+You can use any debit card with a Visa or MasterCard logo to pay you bill.
 However, it will be processed as a credit card and will incur a 2.75% convenience fee.
 Daily limits may prevent your card from being approved.
-Please note that debit cards with a Visa logo are not accepted.

 Do you accept credit cards and, if so, is there a fee for using one?

 Credit card payments can be made using CASHNet SmartPay.
 A processing fee of 2.75% is added to the total payment.
-MasterCard, Discover and American Express are accepted, while Visa is not.
+MasterCard, Visa, Discover and American Express are accepted.

 How do I set up an authorized user?
 How can my parents view my e-bill?

 Students will need to set up the authorized payers.
 Once set up, authorized payers will log on to the CASHNet site directly by navigating to https://commerce.cashnet.com/hartfordpay and can view the account or pay bills online.